The Hector Berlioz Website

 Milan in pictures

-The following pictures have been scanned from engravings and postcards in our own collection. © Monir Tayeb and Michel Austin.
+The following pictures have been scanned from engravings and postcards in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 1. General view